abcAssess/abcAssess-legal/technical-and-privacy-faqs.md

 ### Yes — we use standard email authentication protocols to prevent spoofing.

 #### All outbound emails from abcAssess — including password resets, system notifications, and account alerts — are sent through authenticated channels.
 We implement DMARC, SPF, and DKIM email authentication protocols, which means your email provider can verify that messages claiming to be from abcAssess are genuine.
-If you ever receive a suspicious email claiming to be from abcAssess, do not click any links — contact us directly at [support@abcassess.app](mailto:support@abcassess.app).
+If you ever receive a suspicious email claiming to be from abcAssess, do not click any links — contact us directly at [danielle@abcassess.app](mailto:danielle@abcassess.app).

 - **IT Administrator note:** Outbound email is handled through Resend using dedicated sending subdomains protected by HSTS.
 DMARC policy enforcement, unified SPF records, and DKIM signing are configured to prevent spoofing and ensure deliverability and authenticity of all system messages.